-Just as I began to feel like myself again, things took a turn for the wacky when my husband got an offer for us to move overseas.
+Just as I began to feel like myself again, things took a turn for the wacky when my husband got an offer for us to move to Taipei, Taiwan.
 We were moving to a country that I sheepishly admit I couldn’t yet find on a map.
 (Note to self: Taiwan and Thailand are not the same.)
-Things were feeling exciting again, but this didn’t exactly feel like ministry or calling in the way I thought.
-I remember standing somewhat bewildered in my kitchen thinking, “OK, God, maybe it’s Your plan that when I go to Taiwan, I’ll become a missionary.
+Things were exciting again, but this didn’t exactly feel like ministry or calling in the way I thought.
+I remember standing bewildered in my kitchen thinking, “OK, God, maybe it’s Your plan that when I go to Taiwan, I’ll become a missionary.
 That’s got to be it.”

 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness, and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.

 In other words, “Don’t quit your day job!”